jasper-zanjani/notes/includes/Health/Health-glossary.md

 #### Taurine

 Dosages of taurine in studies are commonly 500 - 2,000 mg /day, however higher doses appear to be well-tolerated.

+#### Thyroxine

+Thyroxine, called T4 because it contains 4 iodine atoms, is the major thyroid hormone secreted by the thryoid gland.

+It is converted to triiodothyronine (T3) by the removal of an iodine atom mainly in the liver but also in the brain.

+Thyroxine production is regulated by TSH.

 #### Tryptophan